Understanding the details of repayment on your federal student loan can save you time and money. Find out

 If you schedule an automatic monthly electronic debit of your loan payment from your checking or savings account, you receive a 0.25% interest rate deduction on Direct Loans.
 Contact your loan servicer for more information.
 To make a payment by postal mail, contact your loan servicer for the mailing address.

 To discuss repayment plan options or change your repayment plan, contact your loan servicer.
-First, though, you can use our Repayment Estimator to get an early look at which plans you may be eligible for and see estimates for how much you would pay monthly and overall.
+First, though, you can use our Loan Simulator to get an early look at which plans you may be eligible for and see estimates for how much you would pay monthly and overall.

 You can make payments before they are due or pay more than the amount due each month.
 Paying a little extra each month can reduce the interest you pay and reduce the total cost of your loan over time.
 Contact your loan servicer to discuss these options.

 Contact your loan servicer as soon as possible.
 You may be able to change your repayment plan to one that lowers your monthly payment and, in some cases, may be based on your income.
 You can also ask your loan servicer about your options for a deferment or forbearance or loan consolidation.